-We have foreign currency risks related to our revenue and expenses denominated in currencies other than the U.S. Dollar, principally the Euro, British Pound, Australian Dollar, Canadian Dollar, Indonesian Rupiah, Japanese Yen, Singapore Dollar and Thai Baht.
+We have foreign currency risks related to our revenue and expenses denominated in currencies other than the U.S. Dollar, principally the Euro, British Pound, Australian Dollar, Canadian Dollar, Japanese Yen and Indonesian Rupiah.
 The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
 We have experienced and will continue to experience fluctuations in our net income as a result of transaction gains and losses related to translating cash balances, trade accounts receivable and payable balances that are denominated in currencies other than the U.S. Dollar.
-The effect of an immediate 10% adverse change in foreign exchange rates on foreign-denominated accounts at December 31, 2019, would result in a foreign currency loss of approximately \$18.5 million.
+The effect of an immediate 10% adverse change in foreign exchange rates on foreign-denominated accounts as of December 31, 2020, would result in a foreign currency loss of approximately \$24.8 million.
 In the event our non-U.S. Dollar denominated sales and expenses increase, our operating results may be more greatly affected by fluctuations in the exchange rates of the currencies in which we do business.